Eldfin/SLIFOX/README.md

     Range of mu (regarding estimated maximum and minimum bounds around true mu).
 - `scale_range`: float
     Range of scale (regarding estimated maximum and minimum bounds around true scale).
+- `return_result_errors`: bool
+    Whether to also return the error (standard deviation) of the fitted parameters.
+    Default is False.

 ##### Returns
 - `best_parameters`: np.ndarray (m, )
     Array which stores the best found parameters.
 - `peaks_mask`: np.ndarray (n_peaks, n)
     Array that stores the indices of the measurements that corresponds (mainly) to a peak.
+- `params_err`: np.ndarray (m, ), optional
+    Array which stores the errors of the best found parameters.
+    Only returned if return_result_errors is True.

 #### Function: `fit_image_stack`
 ##### Description